Car Guy Tour “FCA Edition” - September 2018SEPT 2018 RESERVATION REQUEST (Sept 16th through Sept 27th)

 What’s included in the Tour?

-The price of the tour includes excellent well positioned four and five-star Hotels all positioned in the historic center of each city with “first class” breakfast each day (other meals are extra), Deluxe Bus, tour jacket, hat and name tag, access to museums and special places we visit.
+The price of the tour includes excellent well positioned Deluxe Hotels all positioned in the historic center of each city with “first class” breakfast each day (other meals are extra), Deluxe Bus, tour jacket, hat and name tag, access to museums and special places we visit.
 The price includes the “The Finish Line Supper” on the last night.

 Where do I fly into and out of?